QuentinNivon/VBPMN/vbpmn_transformation/readme.md

         `-- java
             `-- fr

-* --- !MODIFY! `resources/transformation.properties` - It has the list
+* --- !MODIFY! `resources/transformation.properties` - Change the location of `SCRIPTS_PATH` to point to the location where VBPMN python scripts are located
-       of folders to be available for the program to run (create new folders or change path to point to right folders)

-* Exceptions are logged into console and log file.
-The location of the log file location can be set in `resources/logback.xml`

-* `scripts` folder contains the vbpmn python scripts that need to be executed to perform comparison of models.
+* --- !MODIFY!
+In the tomcat `server.xml` (found in the servers project in Eclipse) add the following line:
+`<Context docBase="/tmp/vbpmn/output" path="/transformation/results"/>`

-* In the tomcat `server.xml` add location of output folder as follows (inside `<host>` tag), it is required if you need to view the postscript counterexample files.
+Append it inside `<host>` tag, it is required if you need to view the postscript counterexample files.
 Alternatively, you can create a separate context file for the instance if you prefer.
 For more
 details: See
 [link](http://www.moreofless.co.uk/static-content-web-pages-images-tomcat-outside-war/)
-`<Context docBase="/tmp/vbpmn/output"
-path="/transformation/results"/>`

 Testing and Usage